 I have never had a cavity in my life!
 However, I did have inflamed and receding gums for many years which suddenly stopped after a major dietary change.
 My gums are now healthy and are no longer receding, bleeding, or inflamed.
 I was certain that this had to do with my oral microbome and diet so I decided to do some extensive research and this article is the result of my obsessive research!

 For years we have been told that excess sugar causes tooth decay and to brush em’, brush em’, brush em’ – and Colgate / Crest / Aquafresh, etc. will keep your teeth and gums healthy.

-Although there is some truth to this, I hate to tell you but this is not based on science….. not current science anyway.
+Although there is some truth to this, according to experts like this dentist in Utah, hate to tell you but this is not based on science….. not current science anyway.
 BUT – they will keep marketing toothpastes and mouth washes and your dentist will continue to get rich!

 The oral microbiome plays a critical role in maintaining oral health.

 A Balanced Oral Microbiome

 Oral Homeostasis is the balance and stable health of your teeth and gums, and has everything to do with the healthy balance of the microbes or ‘microflora’.
 Oral Dysbiosis is the imbalance of the microflora wherein the unhealthy microflora overpopulates the oral microbiome.